ANCIR/InvestigativeCenters.org/_posts/2014-05-06-dutch-african-cooperative-investigative-journalism-fund.md

 - To promote in-depth and critical reporting on under covered issues related to Africa with a special focus on government and corporate responsibility
 - To promote top-notch investigative reporting by encouraging exchange between Dutch and African journalists

+The successful African grantees will receive, for the duration of the grant period, position as ANCIR non-residential investigative fellow, accessing financial, forensics, cross-examination, legal, technological and other training

 **Who can you apply?**

 The beneficiaries are Dutch and African journalists who are employed by news organisations or journalists working independently or as freelancers.